goldtlab/oldwebsite/_pages/team.md

 <div style="font-size:130%; font-weight:bold">Sebastian Goldt</div><br/>

-I am Assistant Professor in the nascent Department of Data Science at SISSA.
-I studied physics at Cambridge University and did my PhD with Udo Seifert at the University of Stuttgart, where I worked on the stochastic thermodynamics of learning.
-Before coming to Trieste, I spent three years as a post-doc with Florent Krzakala and Lenka Zdeborová in Paris studying the theory of neural networks.</p>
+Sebastian is an Assistant Professor in the nascent Department of Data Science at SISSA.
+He studied physics at Cambridge University and he did his PhD with Udo Seifert at the University of Stuttgart, where he worked on the stochastic thermodynamics of learning.
+Before coming to Trieste, Sebastian spent three years as a post-doc with Florent Krzakala and Lenka Zdeborová in Paris studying the theory of neural networks.</p>

 <p>&nbsp;</p>